BrookeHeck/github.io-reading-notes-/class-02.md

   - Semantic naming mirrors proper custom naming

 2. How many levels of headings are there in HTML?
 - There are six levels of headings in the HTML structure.
-Usually there is on h1 for the title of the page and then within the page are the higher number headings for sections and sub-sections.
+Usually there is one h1 for the title of the page and then within the page are the higher number headings for sections and sub-sections.

 3. What are some uses for the sup and sub elements?
-- Both superscripts and subscripts are use in math.
+- Both superscripts and subscripts are used in math.
 So formulas or equations could require the use of sup and sub tags.

 4. When using the abbr element, what attribute must be added to provide the full expansion of the term?
-- The tag title inside an abbr tag will provide the full expansion of the abbreviated term.
+- The attribute title inside an abbr tag will provide the full expansion of the abbreviated term.

 ## Learn CSS
 1. What are ways we can apply CSS to our HTML?